Whiplash Compensation QLD, Claims and Payouts

 • One month from your initial legal consultation about your case

-If the vehicle of the at-fault driver was either unregistered or unknown, there are shorter time restrictions.
+If the at-fault driver’s vehicle was unregistered or unknown, there are shorter time restrictions.
 In this case, your claim is against the Nominal Defendant and must be lodged within the following:

-• Three months of your accident date or
+• Three months from the accident date or

 • One month of consulting with a lawyer about your whiplash accident claim